Breast Cancer Screening

 Adult women, starting at age 20, are encouraged to perform a breast self-exam at least once a month.
 The key to a successful self-exam is consistency.

 You may have heard about a technology called 3D mammography.
 We get quite a few questions about it from patients in our Breast Center.
-I’m very happy to announce that we now have the capability to offer 3D mammograms at the Roswell Park Mammography Center, but it’s important to understand what 3D mammography is used for and who will benefit most from the technology.
+It’s important to understand what 3D mammography is used for and who will benefit most from the technology.